-Adopters are asked to please fill out our adoption application prior to your appointment with the name of the animal you are interested in meeting and email it to email@example.com.
+Adopters are asked to please fill out our adoption application prior to your appointment with the name of the animal you are interested in meeting.
 Applications must be approved before your appointment; printed applications are not accepted.
 Please email us if you need assistance with your online application.

 We take in animals every day, so please check our website often to see new faces.

 Those individuals and families in crisis who need resources to prevent surrender or who must relinquish their animals are asked to email email@example.com or call 410-396-4695.
 For animals in immediate danger, please call 911.
 For non-emergency animal concerns, please contact Baltimore City Animal Services at 311.

-Training classes for alumni dogs, foster dogs and publicly owned pets has been suspended until further notice.
-Please email firstname.lastname@example.org with questions and concerns, but note that due to limited staffing, there may be a delay in response.
+Training classes for alumni dogs, foster dogs and publicly owned pets are operational.
+Please email email@example.com for assistance.

 All fundraising events and volunteer/public gatherings have been canceled, including offsite adoption events, the public vaccine clinic, volunteer open houses, group volunteering visits, the BARCS around Baltimore Program and weekly volunteer pack walks.

 We are accepting in-kind donations from our wish list, including used bedding, blankets and other linens.
 Donations should be left outside of the front doors during regular operating hours when the gates are open.
 Donors may also choose to have in-kind donations mailed to the shelter: BARCS, 2490 Giles Road, Baltimore, MD 21225.

 Additionally, in-kind donations can be sent directly from our Amazon Wish List, which is linked on our website or searchable through “Baltimore Animal Rescue and Care Shelter” on Amazon.com.